varazir/join/README.md

 Description:

     To send messages using the JOIN API.
-NO encryption at the moment.

 Parameters: